 If you have Marriott Bonvoy Elite status on the primary account in your household, it’s ideal to pool your points in the elite member’s account to make bookings, especially for high-end properties where the perks of hotel status really shine.

 Once you’ve hit your points purchase cap on your main account, you can buy more points on another account to take advantage of any remaining transfer room.
 Note that members must be enrolled for 30 days and have some activity on their account before they are eligible to purchase points.

 Other Ways to Earn Marriott Bonvoy Points

-Marriott Bonvoy shuffles their hotel categories on an annual basis, so it can be a risky proposition to commit money to their loyalty program if you aren’t imminently planning a booking.
+Marriott Bonvoy has moved to dynamic pricing in 2022, so it can be a risky proposition to commit money to their loyalty program if you aren’t imminently planning a booking.